kingwingfly/api_req/api_req/README.md

 In `v0.3`, the attribute in derive macros is changed to `#[api_req(...)]` instead of `#[api(...)]` and `#[payload(...)]`.

+In `v0.5`, we have better error spanned in proc-macro.
+And use array for headers instead of tuple.
+Add `default_headers_env_value_or_omit` attribute meta.

 # Advantage
 For example:
 ```rust ignore